NextSDS Logo

 Eye contact

 Immediately hold the eyelids apart and flush the eye with fresh running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
+Seek medical attention without delay; if pain persists or recurs seek medical attention.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

 Immediate Medical Attention

-Seek medical attention without delay; if pain persists or recurs (eye contact) or in the event of irritation (skin contact).
+Seek medical attention without delay; if pain persists or recurs seek medical attention (eye).
+Seek medical attention in the event of irritation (skin).
 Transport to hospital, or doctor (inhalation).

 Medical Treatment